systemli/ansible-role-ethercalc/README.md

 Tests
 -----

-For developing and testing the role we use Travis CI, Molecule and Vagrant.
+For developing and testing the role we use Github Actions, Molecule, and Vagrant.
 On the local environment you can easily test the role with

 Run local tests with: